-$$b = \cos(\alpha) \qquad (2.2)$$
+$b = cos(\alpha)$ (5)

-$$c = \cos(\beta) \qquad (2.3)$$
+$$c = \cos(\beta) \tag{6}$$

-$$d = \sin(0.5 \cdot (g \cdot k \cdot \cos(\alpha) \cdot \cos(\beta)) \qquad (2.4)$$
+$d = \sin\{0.5 \cdot [g \cdot k \cdot \cos(\alpha) \cdot \cos(\beta)]\}$ (7)

-Where v = Vp is the P-wave velocity, k the wavenumber, g the gauge length, α the ray path azimuth and β the ray path dip angle.
+where v = Vp is the P-wave velocity, k the wavenumber, g the gauge length, $\alpha$ the ray path azimuth and $\beta$ the ray path dip angle.
 In this study, we set Vp = 6000 m/s.
 Although the plane wave assumption may not universally apply in all case studies, theoretical sensitivities are expected to exhibit a first-level correlation with signal amplitudes, particularly when correcting for distance decay.
-We normalize the theoretical sensitivities to the maximum expected value.
+We normalise the theoretical sensitivities to the maximum expected value.
 Thus, when the azimuth is 90° and/or the dip angle is 90°, the value is set to 0, while in the opposite case, it is set to 1.
-This preliminary analysis aims to explore whether azimuthal sensitivity significantly influences signal amplitudes or if other more complex, and difficult-to-model, factors (e.g., site conditions and cable coupling) exert a more substantial impact.
+This preliminary analysis aims to explore whether azimuthal sensitivity significantly influences signal amplitudes or if other more complex, and difficult-to-model, factors (e.g. site conditions and cable coupling) exert a more substantial impact.
 Source radiation patterns may also contribute to defining amplitude variations along the array.
 However, this feature was not modelled in the work due to a lack of information on source parameters for specific cases.
 Nonetheless, we consider possible sine-like amplitude variations along the array in the interpretation phase.

-We analyze the spatial variations of onset amplitudes by plotting these values against the incidence angle, and we supplement the information with theoretical sensitivity data (Fig. 3-4-5).
+We analyse the spatial variations of onset amplitudes by plotting these values against the incidence angle, and we supplement the information with theoretical sensitivity data (Figs. 3 to 5).

-2.3 Waveform correlation
+2.4.
+Waveform correlation

 The second part of the study focuses on the spatial coherence of recorded waveforms.
-The same filtering procedures (i.e., detrending and bandpass filtering) outlined above were adopted as a pre-processing step.
+The same filtering procedures (i.e. detrending and bandpass filtering) outlined above were adopted as a pre-processing step.
 We computed cross-correlation functions for all possible DAS channel pairs, using the same time window considered for SNR computation.
 For selected case studies, we plotted the matrix of the Maxima of the Cross-Correlation functions (MCCs).
 This matrix is useful for highlighting the spatial distribution of correlation.
-Additionally, the MCCs were evaluated in their dependence on the interchannel distance and the SNRs.
+Additionally, the MCCs were evaluated in relation to the interchannel distance and the SNRs.